xwang049/project1-nasdaq/README.md

 python -m src.update.py
 ```

-To get the list of all URLs of data tables, use the following command:
+To get the list of all URLs of data tables, use the following command (Please refer to notebooks/Notebook1.ipynb for running details):

 ```sh
 python -m src.get_url
 ```

-To get the .csv file containing all table_codes, use the following command:
+To get the .csv file containing all table_codes, use the following command (Please refer to notebooks/Notebook1.ipynb for running details):

 ```sh
 python -m src.websc